Slow Cooker German Pot Roast

 How to Make German Pot Roast in a Slow Cooker

-- Season the chuck roast with salt and pepper and sear it in the bacon fat until brown on all sides, 2-3 minutes per side.
+Season the chuck roast generously with salt and pepper.
+Working in the hot bacon fat, sear the roast on all sides for 2 to 3 minutes per side until a rich brown crust forms.
+This extra step builds flavor and is worth the few extra minutes.
 Transfer the browned roast to your slow cooker.

-- Add the mustard, thyme, bay leaves, chopped dill pickle, and chopped bacon to the slow cooker and set it on high for about 2 hours.
+Add the mustard, thyme, bay leaves, chopped dill pickle, and chopped bacon to the slow cooker.
+Cover and cook on high for about 2 hours.

-- Add the baby potatoes, carrots, pickles, reserved chopped bacon, and red cabbage to the slow cooker, working the veggies into the liquid as much as possible.
+After the initial cooking time, add the baby potatoes, carrots, pickles, reserved chopped bacon, and red cabbage.
+Nestle the vegetables into the cooking liquid as much as possible to help them cook evenly and absorb the flavorful broth.

 Chef Jenn’s Tips